Nine Things to Do Now to Cash In at Tax Time

 - Bunch Elective Medical Expenses Into One Year

-Because uninsured medical expenses are deductible on federal tax returns only to the extent that they exceed 7.5% of your adjusted gross income (AGI), you stand a better chance of having enough to deduct if you group those expenses into a single year.
+Because uninsured medical expenses are deductible on federal tax returns only to the extent that they exceed 10% of your adjusted gross income (AGI), you stand a better chance of having enough to deduct if you group those expenses into a single year.
 In adding up your expenses, consider elective dental work, eyeglasses and contact lenses, insurance premiums that you personally pay for, health and long-term-care insurance, weight-loss and stop-smoking programs, and over-the-counter medical supplies such as hearing aid batteries.
+There is a temporary exemption from Jan.
+1, 2013 to Dec.
+31, 2016 for individuals age 65 and older and their spouses.
+If you or your spouse are 65 years or older or turned 65 during the tax year you are allowed to deduct unreimbursed medical care expenses that exceed 7.5% of your adjusted gross income.
+The threshold remains at 7.5% of AGI for those taxpayers until Dec.
+31, 2016.

 - Make Charitable Contributions